Skip to content

 Mate Mbaye's promising field

-To make a permanent change in his community, Mate is now volunteering as a lead farmer in our program, assisting 20 more families to achieve his level of success while simultaneously keeping Senegalese families safe, productive and away from horrors that lie across deserts and oceans.
+To make a permanent change in his community, Mate is now volunteering as a lead farmer in our program.
+He assists 20 more families in achieving his level of success while keeping Senegalese families safe, productive, and away from the horrors that lie across deserts and oceans.

 Mate Mbaye in his field